Jokic powers Nuggets past Spurs for 3rd straight victory

 It was San Antonio’s fourth straight loss following a 5-2 start.

-Keldon Johnson had 30 points and Josh Richardson added 22 for the Spurs.
-Tre Jones had a career-high 20 points and a season-high nine assists
+Keldon Johnson had 30 points, Josh Richardson added 22 and Tre Jones had a career-high 20 points for the Spurs.

 The Nuggets had 33 assists after collecting a season-high 37 against the Spurs on Saturday.